Scientific poster (ppt)

-A poster is an excellent way of presenting complex ideas in an easy-to-understand way and to give a quick overview of data - like an "ad" for your work.
+A poster is an excellent way of presenting complex ideas in an easy-to-understand way and to give a quick overview of data, like an "ad" for your work.
 Make it inviting to read with a clear message.
 Do not overestimate your readers' interest – the average reader spends only one minute reading a poster!

-The poster format can vary depending on where the poster is going to be displayed.
-Make sure you check the measurements before you start designing your poster, and set the measurements in the software you use.
+What format to choose depends on where the poster will be displayed.
+Make sure you check the required size before you start designing your poster, and set the correct measurements in the software you use.
 If you have a choice, a landscape poster is often preferable as you can then present more text at eye level, making it easier to read.

 Tips and hints for creating posters